Advanced search

 Hyperglycaemia has been reported in patients treated with some atypical antipsychotic agents, including amisulpride, therefore patients with an established diagnosis of diabetes mellitus or with risk factors for diabetes who are started on amisulpride, should get appropriate glycaemic monitoring.

 Amisulpride is eliminated by the renal route.
-In cases of renal insufficiency, the dose should be decreased or intermittent treatment could be considered (see section 4.2).
+In cases of renal insufficiency, the dose should be decreased or intermittent treatment could be considered (see section 4.2 Posology and method of administration).

-In elderly patients, Amisulpride, like other neuroleptics, should be used with particular caution because of a possible risk of hypotension or sedation.
+In elderly patients, amisulpride, like other neuroleptics, should be used with particular caution because of a possible risk of hypotension and sedation.
 Reduction in dosage may also be required because of renal insufficiency.

 Stroke: